JKTKops/unlambda-compilers/README.md

 executable C code.
 The key difference is that the output C code is not capable of executing a different Unlambda program if it were presented as bytecode; an interpreter would be able to interpret arbitrary bytecode programs.

+The POC compiler does a compilation via a very simple and slightly extended dialect of Scheme.
+The scheme compiler is, for the most part, a Haskell port of the 90-minute Scheme Compiler.

-More writing about the implementation, complications with compiliing Unlambda, and the solutions used here will follow.
+More writing about the implementation, complications with compiling Unlambda, and the solutions used here will follow.
 For now, note that the simple POC compiler here currently does not have a garbage collector and has a fixed heap size, so nontrivial Unlambda programs (especially those using church numerals) will likely run out of heap space and segfault quickly.